riatelab/bertin/README.md

 ![github stars](https://img.shields.io/github/stars/neocarto/bertin?style=social)

-**Bertin.js** is a JavaScript library for visualizing geospatial data on a web map.
+**Bertin.js** is a JavaScript library for visualizing geospatial data and make thematic maps for the web.

 _The project is under **active development**.
 Some of features and options are subject to change.
 We welcome contributions of all kinds: bug reports, code contributions and documentation._